-B-Streets are narrow, pedestrian-friendly streets that accommodate on travel lane in each direction,
+B-Streets are narrow, pedestrian-friendly streets that accommodate on travel lane in each direction, on-street parking and sidewalks.

 Roundabouts

 The Master Plan includes five roundabouts along Duke of York Boulevard to: i) facilitate safe pedestrian and vehicle access between the Civic District and places east; ii) result in a beautiful and unique street; iii) allow on-street parking; iv) and facilitate smooth, steady, and safe traffic flow in the north and south directions.
 Additional roundabouts may be necessary at Prince of Wales Drive and at Burnhamthorpe Road pending further analysis.